-The arrival of May brings the hope of bloom and warmer weather, summer and new beginnings.
+The arrival of Spring brings the hope of bloom and warmer weather, summer and new beginnings.

 Spring is a time for renewed energy, drive, and enthusiasm.
 Summer brings rest, relaxation and vacation!
 By now the dust has settled on our New Year’s resolutions.
 Perhaps now is the time, away from the societal pressures, to start on our goals for a refreshed body and mind.
 It is the opportunity to take advantage of the uplifting and rejuvenating attitude, brought on by the season’s natural end and new beginnings to achieve our goals for mental and physical wellness.